 A transmitting STA shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)).
 An MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) (#10290)with the Status indicated as Mandatory.
 A STA affiliated with an MLD shall use SNS9 in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) maintained by the MLD to determine the sequence number of an individ- ually addressed QoS Data frame that is transmitted to a STA affiliated with (#13119)another MLD.
-A STA affiliated with an MLD shall (#10290)use SNS10 in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) maintained by the MLD to determine the sequence number of an individually addressed Management frame (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that is transmitted to a STA affiliated with another MLD.
+If either an MLD1 or an MLD2 is a non-QMF MLD, a STA affiliated with the MLD1 shall (#10290)use SNS10 in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) maintained by the MLD1 to determine the sequence number of an individually addressed Management frame (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that is transmitted to a STA affiliated with another MLD2.
+A STA affiliated with a QMF MLD shall (#10290)use SNS12 in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) maintained by the QMF MLD to determine the sequence number of an IQMF (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that is transmitted to a STA affiliated with another QMF MLD.
 An AP MLD shall use SNS11 in Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)) maintained by the MLD to determine the sequence number of a group addressed Data frame that is transmit- ted by an AP affiliated with the AP MLD so that the same group addressed Data frame transmitted over mul- tiple links by the AP MLD uses the same sequence number for transmission on each link.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the transmission.
 The Multiplicity column indicates whether the sequence num- ber space contains a single counter, or multiple counters and in the latter case identifies any indexes.
 The Transmitter requirements column identifies requirements for the operation of this sequence number space.
 The referenced requirements are defined at the end of the table.

 Change the existing row SNS2 and insert three new rows to Table 10-5 (Transmitter sequence number spaces(#11529)(#10291)):.